Lesser-Known Benefits Of Studying & Working Abroad

-You learn about collaboration, different styles of working and the ability to communicate effectively, which all help you to adapt to diverse workplaces.
+You learn about collaboration, different styles of working, and the ability to communicate effectively, which all help you to adapt to diverse workplaces.

 Raise your cross-cultural competency

-A recent report by the World Economic Forum Report, the Future of Jobs, named social skills and the ability to coordinate with others, as the top employability skill of 21st-century.
+A recent report by the World Economic Forum Report, the Future of Jobs, named social skills and the ability to coordinate with others, as the top employability skill of the 21st-century.